GoKEV/GoKEV-ServiceNow/README.md

 </pre>

-These examples differ slightly from the ones on the official documentation, because we are using a custom credential and these playbooks don't need plaintext user / password / instance written into them.
+These examples differ slightly from the ones on the official documentation, because we are using a custom credential in Ansible Automation Platform and these playbooks don't need plaintext user / password / instance written into them.

 The original documentation for `servicenow.itsm.incident` is [here on ServiceNow's github page](https://github.com/ansible-collections/servicenow.itsm/blob/main/docs/servicenow.itsm.incident_module.rst).

 Examples:
 --------